blanquicet/aks-store-demo/ig-demo/README.md

 The output will confirm that the custom DNS server is reachable but it's not replying to the queries related with the `myexternalserver.com` domain.

+TODO: MAKE THIS POD RUNNING IN THE BACKGROUND
 In another terminal, try an extra query to check the health of the upstream DNS
 server: